 LDAP is a known asset to penetration testers while performing penetration testing assessments, whether it’s for enumeration purposes or relay challenges, that’s down to the job and test scenarios.

 The Lightweight Directory Access Protocol (LDAP) is a cross-platform vendor-neutral software protocol used for directory service authentication.
 For simplicity, imagine the LDAP server as a comprehensive virtual phone book.
 The phone book gives access to an extensive directory of contact information for hundreds of people.
-Using LDAP, it is easy to search through the phone book and find whatever information is needed.
+It is easy to search through the phone book and find whatever information is needed using LDAP.

 What port do LDAP and LDAPS use?

 LDAP uses TCP port 389 as well as UDP port 389, whereas LDAPS uses TCP port 636.

 A directory or directory information service is a network database that stores information in data trees.
 Each entry in the tree includes a distinguished name (DN), a collection of attributes, and objects.
 For example, Microsoft Active Directory (AD).